pluralsight/guides/draft/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 # Service layer

 The service layer is just a thin wrapper of the database layer.
-Its main purpose is to provide transactional capabilities to data access methods.
+Its main purpose is to provide transactional capabilities to the repository methods.

 We're going to set up two services.
 The chat service:
 ```java